tdwg/bdq/tg2/_build_review/templates/terms/bdqtest_qrg/bdqtest_quickreference-footer.md

-## Acronyms (non-normative)

-A list of Acronyms can be found in the [Acronyms (non-normative)](../../../index.md#61-acronyms-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.

 ## Glossary (non-normative)

-A glossary of terms additional to those in the various namespaces can be found in the [General Glossary (non-normative)](../../../index.md#63-general-glossary-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.
+A glossary of acronyms and terms additional to those in the various namespaces can be found in the [Glossary (non-normative)](../../../index.md#6-glossary-non-normative) section of the Biodiversity Data Quality (BDQ) landing page.

 ## References (non-normative)